Kingxukai/linux/Documentation/networking/rds.rst

       This is implemented by having each node maintain bitmaps which indicate which ports on bound addresses are congested.
-As the bitmap changes it is sent through all the connections which terminate in the local address of the bitmap which changed.
+As the bitmap changes it is sent through all the woke connections which terminate in the woke local address of the woke bitmap which changed.

       The bitmaps are allocated as connections are brought up.
-This avoids allocation in the interrupt handling path which queues messages on sockets.
+This avoids allocation in the woke interrupt handling path which queues messages on sockets.
 The dense bitmaps let transports send the entire bitmap on any bitmap change reasonably efficiently.
 This is much easier to implement than some finer-grained communication of per-port congestion.
-The sender does a very inexpensive bit test to test if the port it's about to send to is congested or not.
+The sender does a very inexpensive bit test to test if the woke port it's about to send to is congested or not.